-We prefer to donate apparel to organizations that focus on supporting disaster relief and workforce development, assisting the mentally and physically challenged and alleviating homelessness.
-True to our work wear roots, our charitable giving program exists to assist those in need by providing product that will allow them return to work with durable apparel to protect them from the elements.
-Click here to learn more about Carhartt's Charitable Giving Program.
+We prefer to donate apparel to organizations that focus on supporting disaster relief and workforce development.
+True to our work wear roots, our community affairs program exists to assist those in need by providing product that will allow them return to work with durable apparel to protect them from the elements.
+Click here to learn more about our community affairs program.

 Special consideration is given to organizations in Michigan, Kentucky and Tennessee, where we have long-established facilities and deep ties to the community.